Jack000/fontjoy/readme.md

 The core process behind font pairing is somewhat paradoxical - we want fonts that contrast with each other, yet share certain similarities.
 How this is done in practice comes down to intuition, but we could try to narrow down the field with font vectors.

-Here we reach a small issue - the vector measures that are commonly used for vector comparison don't convey this concept well:
+Here we reach a small issue - the metrics that are commonly used for vector comparison don't convey this concept well:

 - cosine distance (do the vectors point in the same direction?)